 Boulevard of Dairy Breeds

-The newly-renovated Boulevard of Dairy Breeds gives Fairgoers of all ages the chance to learn about the differences between the six major dairy cattle breeds and to see those breeds up close and personal.
-Improvements for 2014 include a user-friendly layout for the interactive display plus a new hands-on experience for kids focused on baby calves.
+The Boulevard of Dairy Breeds gives Fairgoers of all ages the chance to learn about the differences between the six major dairy cattle breeds and to see those breeds up close and personal.
+Recent improvements include a user-friendly layout for the interactive display plus a new hands-on experience for kids focused on baby calves.
 This area also includes Cattle Corner and I Milked a Cow exhibits.

 I Milked a Cow!